MrL1605/cxps-online-test/README.md

  - Make options as code.
  - Fix errors related to submission of wrong answers.
  - Sort submissions based on date instead of name
+ - Fix the error modal for materialize UI.